 Is Outpatient Rehab Right for You?

-Outpatient rehab is an excellent treatment program for the right candidate, but how do you know if it’s the right fit for you or a loved one?
+Outpatient rehab is an excellent treatment program for the right candidate.
+However, how do you know if it’s the right fit for you or a loved one?
 Firstly, the patient should not be an immediate threat to themselves or others.
 Patients who experience severe withdrawal symptoms would benefit from inpatient rehabilitation before moving on to an outpatient program.

 - Flexibility – Schedule classes so that you can still go to work, attend school, or spend time with your family.